AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/naming-elements.md

 ## Why is nomenclature important? {#why}

-The way you name your calculated columns, metrics, and reports dictates the ease in which different users can navigate through your MBI account.
+The way you name your calculated columns, metrics, and reports dictates the ease in which different users can navigate through your[!DNL MBI]account.
 When naming these features, we like to keep in mind the three Cs:

 * **CLARITY** - So you can tell at a glance what a report is showing, what a metric does, and so on.
 * **CONSISTENCY** - So that you (and our support team!) can easily find and understand elements and reports in your account.
-* **CREDIBILITY** - In order to inspire and empower other data-driven MBI users, you need to instill confidence in how they understand and use the data!
+* **CREDIBILITY** - In order to inspire and empower other data-driven[!DNL MBI]users, you need to instill confidence in how they understand and use the data!

 Read on for our tried and true nomenclature tips!